SCONE Session Language (v0.3)

 Secret Migration

 When uploading a new session which has a predecessor session, secret migration takes place.
-In short: ASCII and binary secret values which were generated as part of the old session will be kept when the new session defines a secret with the same name and compatible kind.
+In short: Secret values which were generated as part of the old session will be kept when the new session defines a secret with the same name and compatible kind.

 Example old session: